Science Courses

 Forensic Science (408) [NCAA]

-• This course is designed for students with a curiosity as to how science helps the law.
+This course is designed for students with a curiosity as to how science helps law enforcement.
 Forensic Science is a multidisciplinary class, pulling in the skills from Science, Technology, English, Art and Math, as well as Social Studies.
 Students will participate in hands–on activities, and will be involved in the process of solving crimes and mysteries with the use of science skills.
 The course requires that the students have a strong work ethic, patience to solve problems and puzzles, and a high motivation to learn.
-Prerequisites: Biology
+Prerequisite: Biology

-• Sustainability will be a key focus as we delve exploring York’s natural beauty and the environmental difficulties being faced.
+Sustainability is the key focus as students explore York’s natural beauty and the environmental difficulties being faced.
 Whether the issue is a global concern or a specific York County matter, students will determine how best they can interact with the environment now and in the future.
 Students should be prepared to spend a portion of each class outside and be ready to work with their hands.
-Each class will present one (or more) culminating environmental projects for administration approval and student implementation.
+Each course section will present one (or more) culminating environmental projects for administration approval and student implementation.
 Prerequisite: Biology

-• In this course, students are challenged to mathematically and conceptually examine the laws that govern the universe.
-We will study the following topics: motion, forces, momentum and impulse, mechanical advantage, and electricity and magnetism.
+In this course, students are challenged to mathematically and conceptually examine the laws that govern the universe.
+Students will study motion, forces, momentum and impulse, mechanical advantage, electricity, and magnetism.
 Topics of current interest will be incorporated throughout the course as appropriate.
 To be successful, students must have mastered the following mathematical skills; solving a variety of algebraic equations (including sets of equations), basic aspects of geometry, definitions of basic trigonometric functions, identification of direct, inverse, and quadratic relationships, and the ability to recognize the relationships between graphs and the quantities being graphed.
 Prerequisite: Teacher Recommendation.
 It is recommended that students have taken Algebra II or are taking Algebra II concurrently with Physics.

 Science of Innovation (412)